How do restaurants make bacon so crispy? This step by step guide shows you how to cook bacon the same way as your favorite breakfast spot.

 Bacon is one of my favorite ingredients.
 Whether I’m using it to flavor Brussels spouts, provide richness in a split pea soup want to add crunch to a potato salad, nothing beats the smoky, saltiness of the bacon.

 After many years of cooking bacon on the stove-top, microwave and oven, I’ve decided that my favorite technique of them all is, hands down, baking the bacon in the oven.

-Why is cooking bacon in the oven preferred?
+Why is cooking bacon in the oven better?

 It allows the fat is able to drip off the bacon resulting in the most crispy bacon of any method (without all excess fat/grease!).

-How do you prevent the bacon from sticking to a pan?
+How do you prevent bacon from sticking to a pan?

 Spraying a cooling rack with cooking spray allows the bacon to not only not stick to the pan but allows the grease to drop off the bacon.

 Second, I love that baking bacon in the oven is hands-free!
 I don’t have to mess with it or fuss with it while it bakes.
 Instead, I can make something else like eggs or sit and drink my coffee.